-Jim Meyer enters his 11th season and his first as the inside linebackers coach at Baldwin Wallace University in 2019.
+Jim Meyer enters his 11th season and his first as the defensive line coach at Baldwin Wallace University in 2019.

 Meyer, a 1978 graduate of the University of Akron, came to BW after a one-year stint as the Special Teams Coordinator and Linebackers Coach at Division II Wayne State University in Detroit, Michigan.
 Meyer's special teams unit finished third in the nation in kickoff return average at 25.9 yards-per-return.
 He also coached two linebackers to Great Lakes Intercollegiate Athletic Conference honors on a defense that ranked second in the GLIAC.